Andereoo/TkinterWeb/docs/source/compatibility.rst

 * ARM64 Macos and Linux
 * ARMv71 Linux

+If your system is unsupported, compile and install Tkhtml by visiting https://github.com/Andereoo/TkinterWeb-Tkhtml/tree/3.1-TclTk9 and running `python compile.py --install`.

 Alternatively, you can install Tkhtml system-wide (i.e. through your system package manager) and then add the parameter :attr:`use_prebuilt_tkhtml=False` when creating your :class:`~tkinterweb.HtmlFrame` or :class:`~tkinterweb.HtmlLabel` widget to use the system's Tkhtml.
-Keep in mind that some crash protection features will no longer work.
+Keep in mind that some features will no longer work.

-If you are encountering issues on your system or are are using an unsupported system, feel free to submit a bug report or feature request.
-You may need to compile Tkhtml on your system.
-See https://github.com/Andereoo/TkinterWeb-Tkhtml/.
+If you are encountering issues, feel free to submit a bug report or feature request.

 The experimental Tkhtml version is not provided as a pre-built binary but can be compiled from the source code at https://github.com/Andereoo/TkinterWeb-Tkhtml/tree/experimental.
 This version has better cross-platform compatibility, is printable, and introduces support for some new CSS3 properties!